nickmmark/ecmo-calculations/README.md

 #### Versions
 1.0 managed to graph the curves
+2.0 improved graphs with groups
-2.0 graphs the curves with a max pressure drop and flow calcualtion
+3.0 improved graphs with max flow calculated for a given maximum pressure drop

 #### Things to do
 [x] add a "maximum predicted flow" for each cannula given the maximum pressure drop

-[] add more cannula! (this probably means having a seperate database that the visualization app accesses... ugh complex)
+[] add more cannula! (this probably means having a seperate database that the visualization app can access... ugh complex)

-[] add schematics for each cannula showing details such as stages, number of inlets, and cross section
+[] add schematics for each cannula showing details such as stages, number of inlets, and cross section (pretty drawings!)

 [] add more organization of cannula types (IJ dual lumen, IJ single lumen, femoral single lumen, etc)